UserRounakk/a_drop_for_life/README.md

 # ![Logo](https://userrounakk.github.io/a_drop_for_life/images/logo.png)

-A drop forl ife is a blood donation site templete.
+A drop for life is a blood donation site templete.
 It includes frontend templete made using html and scss and basic js for form.